 Sadia works with fellow clinical psychologists at the Punjab University and enjoys teaching along with attending conferences at other universities.

-She enjoys writing on social issues and writes that her favorite conferences she attended were:
+She enjoys writing on social issues and some of the conferences she attended were:

 " Gender Issues in 21st Century in Pakistan " at the University of the Punjab, Lahore (2008) and the "Impact of Global Violence on Mental Health: A Challenge for Mental Health Professions."